connexcs/docs/getting-started.md

 3. Choose Server Location
 4. Enter the Server Name
 5. Check the confirmation box and click on Confirm button
+6. The server IP address will be emailed to your registered email address, the ip address can also be found from the server list section.

 [Carrier Setup]: <https://docs.connexcs.com/en/latest/carrier/>